 Field Trips: Field trips are enrichment activities approved by the school.
-Students with extensive absences (excused or unexcused) in any class may not be allowed to attend any field trips for the remainder of the semester under certain circumstances.
+Students with extensive absences (whether related to Senate File 2435 or not) in any class may not be allowed to attend any field trips for the remainder of the semester under certain circumstances.
 Tests and assignments should be completed before the field trip unless other arrangements have been made with the teacher.